JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 The further down this path of control you center, the closer you get to today's market infrastructure.
 Pamphile explained [the material challenges](https://x.com/gttyson/status/1844446137408946680) exceptionally when they wrote, "it's bloated, slow, old and everything."[^tup] Can we really centrally control something as complex as markets themselves?

-[^tup]: _See_ Tupui at _supra_ S 1.2.3.
+[^tup]: _See_ Tupui at _supra_ § 1.2.3.
 Other community members have asserted but not proven that long-tail illiquid, unregulated, and trailblazing assets are better off on AMMs.
 However, could this enforced trading policy unintentionally limit the free-market price discovery mechanism so efficient in today's long-tail equities?

 ### 3.3.1 Constitutional Corporate Overlord, Investors